IAM-DEV88/About-me/README.md

   </tbody>
 </table>

-## **Adicional**:
+## **Additional**:
-- **Atención al Cliente**: Mi capacidad de atención al cliente garantiza una comunicación efectiva y una resolución de problemas óptima.
-- **Inglés B2**: Mi nivel de inglés B2 me permite comunicarme de manera fluida y efectiva en un contexto internacional.
-- **Comunicación Clara**: Tengo la habilidad de presentar productos tecnológicos de manera sencilla y comprensible para audiencias amplias.
+- **Customer Service**: My customer service ability ensures effective communication and optimal problem resolution.
+- **English B2**: My B2 level in English allows me to communicate fluently and effectively in an international context.
+- **Clear Communication**: I have the ability to present technological products in a simple and understandable manner for broad audiences.

-## 📫 Contacto y colaboraciones 🤝
+## 📫 Contact and Collaborations 🤝
-Creo en el poder de la colaboración y el aprendizaje constante.
-Si tienes proyectos emocionantes o ideas innovadoras, ¡estoy listo para unirme y contribuir!
-Si deseas colaborar, aprender juntos o simplemente charlar sobre tecnología, no dudes en contactarme en www.linkedin.com/in/iam-dev88.
+I believe in the power of collaboration and continuous learning.
+If you have exciting projects or innovative ideas, I'm ready to join and contribute!
+Whether you want to collaborate, learn together, or simply discuss technology, feel free to contact me at www.linkedin.com/in/iam-dev88.

-# ¡Otros proyectos desarrollados! 📚
+# Other Developed Projects! 📚
-Echa un vistazo a mis proyectos para ver mis habilidades en acción. ¡Espero que encuentres algo interesante!
-- Bitácora de reparaciones
-- Control de asistencia de estudiantes
-- Generador de guiones en inglés (párrafos sencillos)
-- Agenda de tareas
+Check out my projects to see my skills in action.
+I hope you find something interesting!
+- Repair log
+- Student attendance control
+- English script generator (simple paragraphs)
+- Task agenda
-- <a href="https://github.com/IAM-DEV88/RIE">Control de contabilidad personal</a>
+- <a href="https://github.com/IAM-DEV88/RIE">Personal accounting control</a>
-- Control de recogidas y despachos de domicilios
-- <a href="https://github.com/IAM-DEV88/TrackVisualizer"> Reproductor de música con efectos visuales y sincronización de letras</a>
+- Pickup and delivery tracking
+- <a href="https://github.com/IAM-DEV88/TrackVisualizer">Music player with visual effects and synchronized lyrics</a>
-- <a href="https://github.com/IAM-DEV88/WowTask">Control de Personajes para World of Warcraft</a>
+- <a href="https://github.com/IAM-DEV88/WowTask">Character control for World of Warcraft</a>
-- <a href="https://github.com/IAM-DEV88/QuickName">QuickName Addon para World of Warcraft</a>
+- <a href="https://github.com/IAM-DEV88/QuickName">QuickName Addon for World of Warcraft</a>
-- <a href="https://github.com/IAM-DEV88/AdminTiendaWeb">Administrador de Tienda web</a>
+- <a href="https://github.com/IAM-DEV88/AdminTiendaWeb">Web Store Manager</a>
-- <a href="https://github.com/IAM-DEV88/wowtaskreact">Control de Personajes para World of Warcraft React</a>
+- <a href="https://github.com/IAM-DEV88/wowtaskreact">Character control for World of Warcraft React</a>
-- <a href="https://github.com/IAM-DEV88/agendareact">Agenda de tareas y control de contabilidad personal React</a>
+- <a href="https://github.com/IAM-DEV88/agendareact">Task agenda and personal accounting control React</a>
-- <a href="https://github.com/IAM-DEV88/fundamentos-nodejs">Conceptos y prácticas de NodeJS</a>
+- <a href="https://github.com/IAM-DEV88/fundamentos-nodejs">NodeJS concepts and practices</a>
-- <a href="https://github.com/IAM-DEV88/backend-nodejs">Conceptos y prácticas de Backend con NodeJS</a>
+- <a href="https://github.com/IAM-DEV88/backend-nodejs">Backend concepts and practices with NodeJS</a>

-> Perdi el codigo de los proyectos mas antiguos 😭, aun no sabia Git 😅.
-Con el tiempo ire reconstruyendolos, por la nostalgia de mis primeros pasos 💪
+> I lost the code for the older projects 😭, I didn't know Git yet 😅.
+Over time, I will be reconstructing them for the nostalgia of my first steps 💪